 Handmade Leather Luggage Tags

 Nothing says “Why yes, I AM a frequent traveler” more than a beautiful luggage tag.
 A generic, mass-produced plastic one won’t do: your friend is unique and classy and socially conscientious and they need one of these gorgeous handmade leather luggage tags from Bramble and Beene on Etsy!
 Like this “Seek Adventure” one.
-Or this “Adventure Awaits” one.
-Or this “Home is wherever I’m with you” one or this one for lifetime adventure partners (stop it I’m not crying YOU’RE CRYING).
+Or this “Let’s Go on an Adventure” one.
+Or this one for lifetime adventure partners (stop it I’m not crying YOU’RE CRYING).

 Not only are they absolutely freaking gorgeous, but they will last forever, unlike the 86 cheap AF ones I’ve filled and attached to my luggage that fell off mid-flight.
 This is actually a really good gift for your partner or a newlywed couple, so I’m legit not even being selfish about this one.
 Swear.